wayinone/wayinone.github.io/Words_Generator_with_LSTM_on_Keras.md

     ```
     model = keras.models.load_model('keras_char_RNN')
     ```
- * The training procedure will not give a good accuration, I got accuration about 0.6.
-But it is expected, since if you got 90% correction rate, then Shakespeare is just a word machine without any inspiration... i.e. The model learned is Shakespear's grammar, structures, and words.
+ * The training procedure will not give a good accuration, I got accuration about 0.63.
+But it is expected, if you got 90% correction rate, then Shakespeare is just a word machine without any inspiration... i.e. The model learned is Shakespear's grammar, structures, and words.
 Far from the idea or spirit of Shakespear.

 ## Fun time: Generate the txt
-To have fun fast, you can load the model I generated, don't forget to load the dictionary `ix2char`
+To have fun fast, you can load the model I generated, which has ran about 60 epoch (each epoch took about 140s), don't forget to load the dictionary `ix2char` as well.

 ```python